 The key limitation of the data is they only capture the police side of the story.
 There have been several high-profile cases of police storytelling that is not congruent with video evidence of the interaction.
 Another important limitation for inference is that the data do not provide a way to identify officers or individuals.
 Ideally, one would simply cluster standard errors at the officer level to account for the fact that many data points - if driven by a few aggressive officers - are correlated and classic inference treats them as independent.
 Our typical regressions cluster standard errors at the precinct level.
-Appendix table 9 explores the robustness of our results for more disaggregated clusters - precinct x time of day, block-level, and even block x time of day.
-Our conclusions are
+Appendix Table 10 explores the robustness of our results for more disaggregated clusters - precinct×time of day, block-level, and even block×time of day.
+Our conclusions are unaffected by any of these alternative ways to cluster standard errors.